 The Presto was originally launched in 13 different colorways with a short animated promotional ad accompanying each.
-These quirky ads showcased each colorway and their unique names such as Brutal Honey, Unholy Cumulus, Shady Milkman, Orange Monk and Rabid Panda, etc. These ads and the shoe's unique colorway names played a huge role in propelling this pair's popularity.
+These quirky ads showcased each colorway and their unique names which include A Brutal Honey, Unholy Cumulus, Trouble at Home, Rabid Panda, Shady Milkman, Jack Mackerel, Orange Monk and Migraine Fly, Abdominal Snowman, Catfight Shiner, Rogue Kielbasas, and the thirteenth colorway which remains unnamed.
+These ads and the shoe's unique colorway names played a huge role in propelling this pair's popularity.
 Moreover, as part of Nike's one of a kind marketing strategy, Nike sold the Presto in XXXS to XXXL sizes instead of the standard numeric version, which again created more buzz for the shoe.

-- The outsole of the Nike Presto Fly features rubber pods for improved traction.
+- The outsole of the men’s and women’s Nike Presto Fly casual shoes feature rubber pods on the heel and toe area for improved traction.

 - It has a pull-tab strategically placed on the heel as an aid when putting the shoe on.

 - The brand's Swoosh logos are placed on the shoe's toe box, heel area, tongue, and medial and lateral sides of the upper.

 - Some of the most coveted colorways are the Nike Presto Fly in red, black, white, grey, and pink.

 - The shoe functions as a slip-on when putting on.